netlify-templates/victor-hugo/site/content/_index.md

     Manchester.

-    The charter was launched in May 2016.
+    The Charter was launched in May 2016.
 It unites many people with personal experience of homelessness with organisations from different sectors, to co-produce solutions together.
-Over 100 people who have personal insight into homelessness have been involved in the Partnership, many of whom co-wrote the charter.
+Over 100 people who have personal insight into homelessness have been involved in the Partnership, many of whom co-wrote the Charter.

-    Nearly all of our work is done voluntarily but in April 2018 we welcomed two full time roles to support the Partnership and promote the values of the charter.
+    The Charter and Partnership were created with no resource.
+In April 2018 we welcomed two full time roles, but nearly all of our work is still done voluntarily by the fantastic people in our network.
   heading: What is the Manchester Homelessness Partnership?
 whosInvolved:
   body: >-